lambda: Anonymous, single-line statement for quick tasks.

 Example 5: Lambda with Default Arguments

-Lambda functions can also include default parameters, which allows for flexible functionality without defining multiple functions.
+Lambda statement can also include default parameters, which allows for flexible functionality without defining multiple functions.

 multiply = lambda x, y=2: x * y